 The royalty rate also varies over time as companies move to larger volumes.

-The diagram above shows you the ideal relationship between investment and revenue for IP; notice how companies must make a significant financial investment if they want to see a jump in revenue once that piece of IP reaches maturity.
+The diagram above shows you how the ideal relationship between investment and revenue for IP; notice how companies must make a significant financial investment if they want to see a jump in revenue once that piece of IP reaches maturity.

 The revenue curve assumes that mature IP eventually ships in extremely high volume, generating a significant return on the initial investment.